-Introduction 4 Purpose 4 Definitions 4 Why the University needs a Policy on the use of Special Category Personal Data and Criminal Records Data Substantial public interest 5 Employment, social care and social protection 5 Archiving for Scientific or historical Research and Statistical purposes 5 Establishment, exercise or defence of legal claims 5 Consent 5 Vital interests 6 Policy Statement to meet requirements of Data Protection Act 2018 Schedule 1 6 Why the University processes special category personal data and criminal records da ata Safeguarding of children and individuals at risk 6 Equal opportunities monitoring 7 Health 7 Racial or ethnic origin 7 Criminal records data 8 Additional special category processing 8 How the University complies with the data protection principles 8 Accountability principle 8 Procedures for ensuring compliance with the principles 8 (1) The University processes personal data lawfully, fairly and in a transparent manner 9 (2) The University processes personal data for specified, explicit and legitimate purposes 9 (3) The University processes personal data only where the data is adequate, relevant and limited t what is necessary for the purposes of the processing.
+Introduction 4 Purpose 4 Definitions 4 Why the University needs a Policy on the use of Special Category Personal Data Criminal Records Data Substantial public interest 5 Employment, social care and social protection 5 Archiving for Scientific or historical Research and Statistical purposes 5 Establishment, exercise or defence of legal claims 5 Consent 5 Vital interests 6 Policy Statement to meet requirements of Data Protection Act 2018 Schedule 1 6 Why the University processes special category personal data and criminal record Safeguarding of children and individuals at risk 6 Equal opportunities monitoring Health 7 Racial or ethnic origin 7 Criminal records data 7 Additional special category processing 8 How the University complies with the data protection principles 8 Accountability principle 8 Procedures for ensuring compliance with the principles 8 (1) The University processes personal data lawfully, fairly and in a transparent manner 8 (2) The University processes personal data for specified, explicit and legitimate purposes 9 (3) The University processes personal data only where the data is adequate, relevant and limit what is necessary for the purposes of processing.
 (4) The University keeps accurate personal data and takes all reasonable steps to ensure that inaccurate personal data is rectified or deleted without delay.

-10 (5) The University keeps personal data only for the period necessary for processing 10 (6) The University adopts appropriate measures to ensure that personal data is secure and proagainst unauthorised or unlawful processing and accidental loss, destruction or damage Review and retention of Policy 11 Annexe 12 Part A Special Category Data 12 Part B Criminal Records Data 18
+(5) The University keeps personal data only for the period necessary for processing 10

+(6) The University adopts appropriate measures to make sure that personal data is secure and protected against unauthorised or unlawful processing, and accidental loss, destruction or dama ige.

+10

+Review and retention of Policy 11

+Annex 12

+Part A Special Category Data 12

+Part B Criminal Records Data 18